Govan Mbeki: Teacher, trader and communist

-For a time Mbeki worked as a teacher, but lost his job because of his political activities.
+For a time, Mbeki worked as a teacher, but lost his job because of his political activities.
 He was a member of the South African Communist Party (SACP, then the Communist Party of South Africa, or CPSA) from the late 1930s, and joined the African National Congress in 1935.
 He then set up a co-operative store in Idutywa and began a writing career.
 From 1938 to 1944 he was the editor of Territorial Magazine / Inkundla Ya Bantu.

 Mbeki left journalism in 1944 and became a government-nominated member of the Transkei Territorial Authorities General Council until 1950.
 His role in the CPSA/ SACP was clandestine at the time, which helps explain why he received the nomination.
-Mbeki disparagingly referred to the council as a 'toy telephone': "You can say what you like, but your words have no effect because the wires are not connected to an exchange".
+Mbeki disparagingly referred to the council as a "toy telephone": "You can say what you like, but your words have no effect because the wires are not connected to an exchange."
 In 1948 Mbeki stood as a candidate for the Natives Representative Council but lost the election.

 When the CPSA/ SACP was banned in 1950 by the apartheid government, Mbeki remained in the African National Congress (ANC).
-In 1952 Mbeki was imprisoned together with Raymond Mhlaba and Vuyisile Mini for three months in Rooi Hel ('Red Hell' or North End Prison, Port Elizabeth) for disobeying apartheid laws by participating in the 'Campaign of Defiance against Injustice Laws' (Defiance Campaign).
-In 1954, a tornado destroyed his store, and Mbeki was dismissed from teaching again (he would lose his job three times, and be blacklisted from others, from the 1930s onwards).
+In 1952, he was imprisoned together with Raymond Mhlaba and Vuyisile Mini for three months in Rooi Hel ('Red Hell' or North End Prison, Port Elizabeth) for disobeying apartheid laws by participating in the 'Campaign of Defiance against Injustice Laws' (Defiance Campaign).
+In 1954, a tornado destroyed Mbeki's store, and he was dismissed from teaching again (he would lose his job three times, and be blacklisted from others, from the 1930s onwards).
 Mbeki moved to Port Elizabeth and joined the editorial board of New Age, a prominent leftist newspaper linked to underground CPSA/ SACP networks.
-Mbeki played a crucial role in ensuring that the pages and columns reflected the conditions, demands, and aspirations of black working-class people, particularly in the countryside.
+He played a crucial role in ensuring that the pages and columns reflected the conditions, demands, and aspirations of black working-class people, particularly in the countryside.

-He also worked on the Guardian, New Age, Fighting Talk and Liberation, and worked with 'Jock' Harold Strachan in the Port Elizabeth area, and helped him produce the newsletter Izwe Lomzi ("Voice of the People").
+He also worked on the Guardian, New Age, Fighting Talk and Liberation, and worked with 'Jock' Harold Strachan in the Port Elizabeth area, and assisted him to produce the newsletter Izwi Lomzi ("Home Voice").
 Mbeki was meanwhile actively involved in the major campaigns of the day, including the revival of the African National Congress in the 1940s, the Defiance Campaign and the Congress of the People.